 The effectiveness of the Learning Support Assistant Model can be characterised by three attributes, all of which validate how the model can be replicated in other similar contexts:

 - Locally-owned: The global development and humanitarian sectors are increasingly and rightly placing emphasis on shifting the decision-making process, strengthening sustainability efforts, as well as shifting more power to frontline workers who are ‘on the ground’.
 This approach has often been referred to as ‘localisation’.
-Learning Support Assistant Model is run entirely by community volunteers who receive monthly stipends to support their transportation costs when delivering the project.
+The Learning Support Assistant Model is run entirely by community volunteers who receive monthly stipends to support their transportation costs when delivering the project.
 The model is also managed and monitored by Kisumu Urban Apostolates Programmes (KUAP), a national child-rights organization.
-Based in Kisumu, the organization has deep rooted relationships with community members, championing the rights of marginalised children.
-Furthermore, governmental education departments as well as Parent-Teacher Committees are also involved in maintaining this model and the inclusive environment it creates, due to the improved learning outcomes experienced not only by children with special learning needs, but also by their non-disability counterparts.
+Based in Kisumu, the organization has deep-rooted relationships with community members, championing the rights of marginalised children.
+Furthermore, governmental education departments, as well as Parent-Teacher Committees, are also involved in maintaining this model and the inclusive environment it creates, due to the improved learning outcomes experienced not only by children with special learning needs but also by their non-disability counterparts.